Docy Child

 Step 2: Prepare Materials

-In this next phase, you will create a list of controls and policies to adopt, gather required evidence artifacts, document all necessary procedures, and provide adequate training to your team.
-If you’re a TrustOps user, we’ve got your back.
-TrustOps helps you automate much of this process, and automatically maps your controls to the Code of Federal Regulations to make it easy for you to assess your systems, policies, and procedures.
-If you’re not a TrustOps user yet, call us… we’d love to have your back, too.
+In this step, you will create a list of controls and policies to adopt, gather required evidence artifacts, document all necessary procedures, and provide adequate training to your team.
+TrustOps helps you automate much of this process and automatically maps your controls to the Code of Federal Regulations to make it easy for you to assess your systems, policies, and procedures.
+If you’re not a TrustOps user yet, contact the TrustCloud team.

 Whether or not you choose to do an independent assessment, you must first conduct a thorough internal review to ensure that you are meeting all requirements.
-The internal audit review you get when you work with us analyzes your gaps against HIPAA (as well as other compliance standards such as HIPAA), and could be used as your self-assessment.
+The internal audit review analyzes your gaps against HIPAA (as well as other compliance standards such as HIPAA) and could be used as your self-assessment.

 The Audit

-Company can self- attest to HIPAA or choose a third party independent assessor to perform HIPAA audits once every year.
+An organization can self-attest to HIPAA or choose a third-party independent assessor to perform HIPAA audits once every year.
 The outcome of the annual review of your HIPAA controls and program is a HIPAA attestation report, not a certification.

 HIPAA audits can also occur as a result of random selection by the Office of Civil Rights (OCR).